On October 29th, TATIP reconvened for the second Saturday training day to focus on lesson planning, objectives, and more.

 After embodying the poem through gestures and movement, we set about creating our own poems in the style of Ellis's.

-by Rabih Ahmed
+"Raised by" by Rabih Ahmed

 After sharing our individual poems, the facilitators broke the room into groups of five and charged them with creating a collaborative community performance piece utilizing lines from their various individual poems.
 Each group was given a specific "secret ingredient" in addition to the performance piece guidelines.